Salman-H/3d-perception-robot/README.md

 <img src="figures/normalized_confusion_matrix.png" alt="" width="65%">

 ### Results
-Object recognition results from test worlds 1, 2 and 3 respectively are shown below.
-All objects from each of the three world scenes is identified.
+The output yaml files 1, 2, 3 correspond to test worlds 1, 2 and 3 respectively.
+Object recognition results from these test worlds are shown below.
+All objects in test1.world and test2.world are correctly classified.
+Only 1 object in test3.world, sticky_notes, is sometimes misclassified as soap2.
 <br>
 <img src="figures/RViz_test_1_world.png" alt="" width="">
 <br>